ylhyra/ylhyra_content/data/Strætó.md

       },
       "s_m3id102": {
         "meaning": "It is a little complicated to buy a bus ticket."
       },
-      "s_m3id112": {
-        "meaning": "It is not possible to arrive on the bus and pay by debit card," },
       "s_m3id125": {
         "meaning": "that surprises many."